viperproject/gobra-book/src/loops-binarysearch.md

 	// @ invariant 0 <= low && low < high && high < N
 	// @ invariant 0 <= mid && mid < N
 ```
-With this change we fixed the *IndexError* but are confronted with a new error.
+With this change we fixed the *Index-Error* but are confronted with a new error.
 ``` text
 Loop invariant might not be preserved.
 Assertion low < high might not hold.